 Check out the At-A-Glance Article for Grand Rapids.

-From Grand Rapids, riding your bicycling to Coleraine on the Mesabi Trail is eight miles of gently rolling wooded terrain.
+From Grand Rapids, Coleraine is eight miles east on gently rolling terrain.

 Hibbing

-Located 40 miles east of Grand Rapids and 25 miles west of Virginia, if you take the trail, you’ll find a great lookout point.
-At Mesabi Trail access point is the Hull Rust Mine viewpoint lookout point and the Greyhound Bus Museum.
+Hibbing is located 40 miles east of Grand Rapids and 25 miles west of Virginia.
+The Mesabi Trail Trailhead here is the access point for Hull Rust Mine.
+A great viewpoint of a working mine and the Greyhound Bus Museum.
 Known as the “Town That Moved”, “The Grand Canyon Of The North”, and the “Iron Capital of the World”, this is the largest city on the Mesabi Iron Range.
-Along with most hotels, coffee shops and restaurants having Wi-Fi availability, the public library is another good option.
-The Hibbing Public Library is located at 2020 E. 5th Ave. in Hibbing and reachable by phone: 218-362-5959.
+Offering many hotels, coffee shops, and restaurants.

 Here are a few of the attractions Hibbing has to offer:

-Riding your bicycling on the Mesabi Trail from here, it is seven miles east to Chisholm.
+Riding on the Mesabi Trail, it is seven miles east to Chisholm.

 Keewatin/Nashwauk

 The town of Nashwauk is 28 miles east of Grand Rapids and 13 miles west of Hibbing.
-The town has a restaurant, grocery stores, gas station, and library.
+The city has a restaurant, grocery stores, a gas station, and a library.
 Two and a half miles to the east is O’Brien Lake with a swimming beach.
-A couple miles further is Keewatin where you will find more places and things to explore.
+A couple of miles further is Keewatin, where you will find more places and things to explore.

-Riding your bicycling on the Mesabi Trail from here, it is eight miles east to Hibbing.
+Riding from here, it is eight miles east to Hibbing.

 Mountain Iron

-West of Virginia, the city of Mountain Iron is where the “Iron Range” began.
+West of Virginia, the city of Mountain Iron marks the beginning of the “Iron Range.”
 It was here that Leonidas Merritt discovered ore in 1890.
 The town still reflects the mining emphasis.
 Located just south of town is the Minntac Mine Overlook.
 Here, visitors have a unique chance to view the operation.
-In the downtown area you can climb aboard the 1910 Baldwin locomotive on display.
+In the downtown area, you can climb aboard the 1910 Baldwin locomotive on display.

 Here are a couple of Mountain Iron’s Attractions.